ejhedman/checklist-app/public/docs/chats/cursor_creating_a_release_detail_page.md

 ### ✅ **Add Feature Dialog Updates**

 **File: `checklist-app/src/components/releases/AddFeatureDialog.tsx`**
-- Changed "Feature is Ready" checkbox to "Config Feature"
+- Changed "Feature is Ready" checkbox to "Specs Feature"
 - Removed `is_ready` from form (now always defaults to `false` when creating)
 - Added `is_config` field to form data
 - Updated database insert to include `is_config` and set `is_ready: false`